ALIMCOSOFT-SMC-PVT-LTD/flexy-flag/README.md

 - **Custom Aspect Ratios**: 1:1, 3:2, 4:3, or any custom ratio with automatic aspect preservation
 - **Any Size**: Responsive sizing that adapts perfectly to any container dimensions
 - **Smart Rendering**: Automatic detection of stroke-based flags (like USA) for proper stripe rendering
-- **Performance**: Static SVG bundling with tree-shaking and lazy loading support
+- **Performance**: Dynamic CDN loading with intelligent caching and tree-shaking support
 - **Accessibility**: Built-in `aria-label`, `title`, and role attributes with screen reader support
 - **SSR-Safe**: Works perfectly with Next.js, Vite, and all modern React frameworks
 - **TypeScript**: Full TypeScript support with comprehensive type definitions